capoony/AmpliPiper_Workshop24/README.md

 ### Opiliones spp.
 ONT data

-An unpublished dataset based on daddy-longlegs samples collected in the course of the ABOL initative that were sequenced with ONT for the COX1 locus (amplified with standard barcoding Folmer primers).
+An unpublished dataset based on "Daddy longlegs" samples collected in the course of the [ABOL](https://www.abol.ac.at/en/homepage_en/) initative that were sequenced with ONT for the COX1 locus (amplified with standard barcoding Folmer primers).
 ___

 ## Obtain datasets